rlucente-se-jboss/rhde-demo/README.md

-# WIP RHDE Demo
+# RHDE Demo
 This demo runs two containers on Microshift within a RHEL for Edge deployment.
 One container simulates receiving Automatic Dependent Surveillance-Broadcast (ADS-B) reports and making those reports available as a simple REST web service.
-The other container hosts a web front end to display the reports on a scrollable map.
+The other container hosts a web front end to display the reports on a graphical map.

 ## Install a base system
 Install a minimal RHEL 8.7 system.
 Next, edit `demo.conf` to include